Who can be tested?

 The Therapeutic Use Exemption (TUE) process is a means by which an athlete can obtain approval to use a prescribed prohibited substance or method for the treatment of a legitimate medical condition.

 Unless you fall under the level of competitions listed below you do not need to apply for a TUE in advance of a competition or for out-of-competition.
-Rather if you are tested and you then receive notification that the result of that test is adverse you will need to apply for a retroactive Therapeutic Use Exemption (TUE).
-You will have five working days from the notification of an adverse finding in which to apply for a retroactive TUE.
+If you are tested and you then receive notification that the result of that test is adverse you will need to apply for a retroactive Therapeutic Use Exemption (TUE).
+You will have five working days from the notification of an Adverse Analitical Finding (AAF) in which to apply for a retroactive TUE.
 You can do this by downloading a form from the UKAD website and applying directly to UKAD.
 You will need your doctor to complete part of the form and supply recent medical evidence.

 Athletes that require a TUE in advance: